renanolv/springbootrest-example/README.md

 # Spring Boot Rest API - Example

-Simple example of a Rest API using Spring Boot with these following HTTP methods : *POST, GET, DELETE* and *PUT*.
+Simple example of a Spring Boot Rest application with some CRUD operations.

 ## Maven Dependencies